Pokémon Red, Blue, and Yellow: Gameplay

 The player can use their Pokémon to battle other Pokémon.
 When the player encounters a wild Pokémon or is challenged by a trainer, the screen switches to a turn-based battle screen that displays the two engaged Pokémon.
 During a battle, the player may choose to fight using one of up to four moves, use an item, switch the active Pokémon, or attempt to flee; however, fleeing is not possible in trainer battles.
-Pokémon have hit points (HP); when a Pokémon's HP is reduced to zero, it faints and can no longer battle until it is revived.
+Pokémon have hit points (HP); when a Pokémon's HP is reduced to zero, it faints and can no longer battle until it is revived, which is done either with an item, or healing at a Pokémon Center, healing centres for injured Pokémon.
 Once an enemy Pokémon faints, the player's Pokémon that were involved in the battle receive a certain number of experience points (EXP).
 After accumulating enough EXP, a Pokémon will level up.
 A Pokémon's level controls its physical properties, such as the battle statistics acquired, and the moves it has learned.
 Some Pokémon may also evolve at certain levels.
 These evolutions affect the statistics and the levels at which new moves are learned.
 Pokémon at higher stages of evolution gain more statistics each time they level up, although they may not learn new moves as early, if at all, compared with the lower stages of evolution.

 Catching Pokémon is another essential element.
 While battling with a wild Pokémon, the player may throw a Poké Ball at it.
 If the Pokémon is successfully caught, it will come under the player's ownership.
 Factors in the success rate of capture include the HP of the target Pokémon, whether it is under a status effect, and the type of Poké Ball used: the lower the target's HP, and the stronger the status effect and type of Poké Ball, the higher the success rate of capture.
 The ultimate goal is to complete the entries in the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading to obtain all 151 creatures.